symfony/symfony-docs/book/part02.rst

 -------------------------------------------

 Writing web code is about interacting with HTTP.
-So, the fundamental principles of our framework should be centered around the `HTTP specification`_.
+So, the fundamental principles of our framework should be around the `HTTP specification`_.

 The HTTP specification describes how a client (a browser for instance) interacts with a server (our application via a web server).
 The dialog between